How to Install Google Chrome on Ubuntu Linux

 You’ll be prompted to choose the location to save the downloaded file.
 Click OK to accept the default option.

-Once the file is downloaded, open the File Explorer on the left, then go to your Home folder and open the Downloads folder.
+Once the file downloads, open your File Explorer.
+Navigate to your Home folder, then the Downloads folder.

 After clicking Install, you will be prompted to type your password and authenticate.
 Confirm your password and continue.